GilbertKMutai/Gilbert-Specialists-Tech/README.md

 # MagnusQ

--MagnusQ is a website for a professional developer that helps him land clients. <br />
+-MagnusQ is a website for a professional developer that helps him land prospects. <br />
 -It has Clean Ui and a Robust back-end. <br />
 -Hosted in AWS
 <br />